 One healthy family habit to increase consumption is to look at your plate as a clock and fill half of it with fruits and vegetables.
 However, if your kids balk at eating their peas, you can get creative hiding them inside innocent-looking treats.

 Of the four main causes of stress, time might be the factor you can control the most.
 Getting organized can help preserve your family’s mental — and, by extension, physical — health.

 At the end of each school day, sit down with your child and their planner, go over each activity and adjust time estimates as necessary.
+Do it in conjunction with making your schedule — your kids imitate what you do more than you say, and they’re more likely to adopt the habit if they see you doing the same.
 Make a master family schedule that you hang on your refrigerator to remind everyone of important dates like upcoming soccer tournaments and doctor appointments.

 4. Making a Budget

 Your family’s economic picture does impact their health, especially in the United States.
 One of the healthiest family practices you can tackle to improve the whole gang’s well-being is to get on a manageable budget.

 Fortunately, many banking apps make your job easier than ever by categorizing expenses for you.
 Identify areas where you can cut back and make reasonable compromises that don’t leave you deprived of small joys.
 Yes, it’s sage advice to brew coffee at home most days, but let yourself indulge if a trip to the shop is your once-a-week Friday treat.

 If there simply isn’t anything extra left over at the end of the month, forcing you to operate in the red, consider ways to add extra income without leaving you with tons of extra work.
 Some relatively low-pressure ideas include: